sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 `envoy.config.common.matcher.v3.Matcher` is provided, we will interpret it as is `xds.type.matcher.v3.Matcher`.

-When implementing Unified Matcher API, a filter must define the following:

--   Supported protocol-specific actions (see [Unified Matcher: `OnMatch`]).
--   Supported input extensions.
--   Supported custom matcher extensions, and any limitations on their inputs.
--   Filter-specific default no-match behavior (f.e. xDS resource NACK).

 In this iteration the following Unified Mather extensions will be supported:

 1. Inputs: